saugkim/2023fall_P2P_tuni/lab.md

 ```
 4. What kind of information is stored in the blockchain?
 (Hint: http://localhost:5000/chain)
+--> block number
+--> nonce
+--> previous_has
+--> timestamp
+--> transactions including reward (address of recipient and sender and amount)

 5. How many blocks are now in the blockchain?
+--> currently 3

 6. What transactions were made in the latest block which included transactions?
+--> One transaction that client 1 sending 1000 to client 2

 7. Could you edit a past transaction and then pass off the chain as a newer valid one?
 Why
 or why not?

 ```

 ##  Double spending